y2kbugger/y2k-lc3-tools/README.md

 Use the venv created by poetry to run the notebooks, one easy way is from within vscode.

 # Todo
-1. Get the simulator working in my repo and running under pytest
 1. Simplify the vm code and make it more pythonic
     - move all state int VM class
     - make definitions of opcodes and registers more pythonic
-    - rewrite loader to make it simpler
-    - separate output channels for io and debug
-    - read from hex str
 1. Get the assembler working in my repo and running under pytest
     - tests for symbol table also (asm.dump_symbol_table convert to returning str)
 1. Improve disasm